 Las Vegas, the world’s entertainment capital, has residents from all over the world.
 With all these people moving to different valley areas, some don’t realize how challenging it can be to live in Las Vegas.
 Not just because of the dry, desert heat; sometimes, the difficulties are not knowing how to maintain your home during the heating and cooling seasons.
 Although it’s hard to think about, considering how hot it is today, you’ll soon notice as summer begins fading away into fall, your energy bills will be 5x higher than they are right now.
 Data shows that the Las Vegas area receives direct sunlight for 310+ days annually, with rarely any snowfall in the winter.
 Like most deserts, the temperatures can drop quite drastically due to the lack of humidity, leaving residents to deal with extreme highs and low temperatures between night and day.
 These temperature extremes can make heating and cooling your home in Las Vegas a challenge.

 When choosing a heating and cooling system, it’s important to know the weather patterns in your area.
 For example, Las Vegas is one of the hottest cities in the United States.
 In July, the average high temperature is 104 degrees Fahrenheit, and the low is 94 degrees Fahrenheit.
 On the other hand, December is typically a less hot month with an average high of 65 degrees Fahrenheit and a low of 43 degrees Fahrenheit.

 Owning a Home in Las Vegas

-Many people argue whether air conditioning is simply a luxury or a necessity, but in Nevada, the case is pretty clear-cut.
-The extreme swings in temperature means that Las Vegas homeowners need working central air units, especially with the sweltering heat during the summer.
-The summer temperature can reach 120 degrees, and the not having a working AC poses serious dangers, especially for seniors in particular.
+Many people argue whether air conditioning is simply a luxury or a necessity, but the case is pretty clear in North Las Vegas.
+The extreme swings in temperature mean that Las Vegas homeowners need working central air units to have space from the sweltering heat during the summer.
+The summer temperature can reach 120 degrees, and not having a working AC poses serious dangers, especially for seniors.